ptsfdtz/ptsfdtz/README.md

-Here's an optimized version with better tech stack organization and consistent English language:

----

 ### Hi there!
 I'm Haoran Tong 👋

 #### 🌱 Computer Science Enthusiast & Undergraduate Student | Passionate about Technology and Innovation